Is Image-to-Image Translation the Panacea for Multimodal Image Registration? A Comparative Study: Results

-What stands out in both Table~\ref{tab:results} and in Fig.~\ref{fig:success_rate} is the CoMIR (representation learning-based) modality translation method.
-The combination of CoMIR and SIFT is the only one that does not fail on the Histological data, in Fig.~\ref{fig:eliceiri_success_SIFT}, while at the same time clearly outperforming the baseline for mid and large displacements.
-On the Histological dataset, CoMIR followed by $\alpha$-AMD is the clear winner, while on the Cytological data MI is taking the top position, followed by CoMIR combined with either SIFT or $\alpha$-AMD, or CycleGAN combined with $\alpha$-AMD.
-On the easier Zurich dataset, CoMIR performs best again, both when combined with SIFT (here the better of the two) and with $\alpha$-AMD.
+What stands out in both Table~\ref{tab:results} and in Fig.~\ref{fig:success_rate} and \ref{fig:success_rate_3D}, is the CoMIR (representation learning-based) modality translation method, which consistently outperforms the I2I translation approaches.
+In combination with SIFT, only CoMIR manages on the Histological data (Fig.~\ref{fig:success_rate}E), while at the same time clearly outperforming the baseline for medium and large displacements.
+(Note that MI, MIND and NGF are not combined with SIFT, but are included in all the plots as reference methods.)
+On the Histological dataset, CoMIR combined with $\alpha$-AMD is the clear winner, while on the Cytological data MI is taking the top position, followed by CoMIR combined with either SIFT or $\alpha$-AMD, or CycleGAN combined with $\alpha$-AMD.
+On the Zurich dataset, CoMIR again performs best when combined with SIFT, and similarly well as MIND when combined with $\alpha$-AMD.
+On the 3D Radiological dataset, CoMIR (combined with $\alpha$-AMD) outperforms all I2I translation methods and demonstrates robustness to initial displacement, confirming to be a reliable approach to multimodal registration in 3D as well.
+While performing on par with MIND for smaller displacements, it better handles the task of recovering large transformations.
+However, MI maximisation is the top performing approach for this dataset.

-Figures~\ref{fig:eliceiri_success_SIFT} and \ref{fig:eliceiri_success_aAMD} also include the performance of the CurveAlign method, specially designed for registration of BF and SHG images in our Histological dataset.
-We observe that this method shows some limited success only for relatively small displacements, and falls behind MI and CoMIR, as well as several I2I translation methods when combined with $\alpha$-AMD.
+Figures~\ref{fig:success_rate}E and \ref{fig:success_rate}F also include the performance of the CurveAlign method, specially designed for registration of BF and SHG images in our Histological dataset.
+We observe that this method shows some limited success only for relatively small displacements, and falls behind MI, MIND and CoMIR, as well as several I2I translation methods when combined with $\alpha$-AMD.